Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/04-deploy-app-aks.md

 kubectl create secret docker-registry acr-secret --docker-server=$ACR_SERVER --docker-username=$ACR_USER --docker-password=$ACR_PWD --docker-email=superman@heroes.com
 ```

-> Note: You can review the `heroes.yaml` and see where the `imagePullSecrets` is configured.
+> Note: You can review the `heroes-db.yaml` and `heroes-web-api.yaml` to see where the `imagePullSecrets` are configured.

-## Deploy the Applications to AKS
+## Deploy database container to AKS

 * Use the kubectl CLI to deploy each app
     ```
-    cd ~/blackbelt-aks-hackfest/linux-container-workshop/helper_files
+    cd ~/blackbelt-aks-hackfest/linux-container-workshop/helper-files

-    kubectl apply -f heroes.yaml
+    kubectl apply -f heroes-db.yaml
     ```

-## Validate

-* Check to see if pods are running in your cluster
+* Get mongodb pod name
     ```
     kubectl get pods

     NAME                                 READY     STATUS    RESTARTS   AGE
-    heroes-api-deploy-1140957751-2z16s   1/1       Running   0          2m
     heroes-db-deploy-2357291595-k7wjk    1/1       Running   0          3m

-    heroes-web-1645635641-pfzf9          1/1       Running   0          2m
+    MONGO_POD=heroes-db-deploy-2357291595-k7wjk
     ```

-* Run script to import data into MongoDB
+* Import data into MongoDB using script
     ```
-    # replace the pod name below with your db pod name
+    # ensure the pod name variable is set to your pod name
     # once you exec into pod, run the `import.sh` script

-    kubectl exec -it heroes-db-deploy-2357291595-xb4xm bash
+    kubectl exec -it $MONGO_POD bash

     root@heroes-db-deploy-2357291595-xb4xm:/# ./import.sh
     2018-01-16T21:38:44.819+0000	connected to: localhost
     2018-01-16T21:38:44.918+0000	imported 4 documents